Swaddle/nnQcompiler/README.md

 This produces a `quant_model.h5` file which contains the trained model.
 This can be run on unseen data with the `predict.py` script.

+## Shooting Method

+Solving the geodesic equations for a specific U would more traditionally require a shooting method.
+For interest, `shooting.nb` contains a Mathematica implemenation.
+Solving the problem with this approach will take several hours.